 As mentioned, caring for cashmere is not so difficult and even allows for ironing the material.
 Several rules apply when ironing cashmere:

-- Use a low heat setting on your iron.
+• Use a low heat setting on your iron.

-- Iron on the reverse side of the garment.
+• Iron on the reverse side of the garment.

-- Place a clean cloth between the iron and the knit.
+• Place a clean cloth between the iron and the knit.

 Using steam or ideally a steamer is highly recommended.

-Daily care of cashmere
+Daily care for cashmere